Estimated annual campus deadline: Mid-August

 - That applicants not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.

-Campus Application Deadline: August 21, 2017.
-This is the absolute deadline for submitting materials for the UCSB endorsement for the Marshall Scholarship.
+Campus Application Deadline: August 18, 2023.
+This is the final deadline for submitting all materials to our office for UCSB endorsement for the Marshall Scholarship.

 The following must be submitted to our office no later than 4:00 PM on the day of the campus deadline:

-- The online application, including the personal essay.
+- The online application, including the four essays (Personal, Proposed Program, Leadership, and Ambassadorial Potential) and responses to the application questions.
 Do not forget to hit the “Submit” button.
 The applications should be in final format, with close attention to content, grammar, and spelling.

-- Hard copies of official transcripts from all colleges and universities you have ever attended, including UCSB, and including any college courses taken while in high school.
-Please request these early so they are received at our office before the campus deadline.
+- Official transcripts from all colleges and universities you have ever attended, including UCSB, and including any college courses taken while in high school.
+Digital official transcripts may be uploaded directly to your Marshall application.
+As of 2019, Marshall no longer requires hard-copy transcripts unless the candidate is selected for the interview stage.

 If you have any questions, please contact the UCSB Scholarship Coordinator at email@example.com.